How I Got Started

 The week after graduating from college, I should have been looking forward to my future.
 Instead, I was planning to end my life.

 But this was not to be.
 Right as I was preparing to end my own suffering in the worst way, I met someone who changed my entire life in ways I could not have imagined.
 This person was an EXPERT on everything BPD-related, and knew just what I was struggling with.
 I was given treatment resources, started medication and Dialectical Behavior Therapy, and began building a support system.
 I learned what the BPD brain does when it’s having an “episode.”
-I learned what the research what saying about the illness and the recovery rates.
+I learned what the research was saying about the illness and the recovery rates.
 I learned what type of skill to use in every situation.

 I recovered, and I survived, all because of one person who recognized what I was going through and showed me the tools I needed to get better.